forresthayes/redwoodjs.com/TUTORIAL2.md

 ### Testing BlogPost

 Our test suite is passing again but it's a trick!
 We never added a test for the actual `summary` functionality that we added to the **BlogPost** component.
-We tested that **BlogPostCell** requests that **BlogPost** return a summary, but what it means to render a summary is knowledge that only **BlogPost** contains.
+We tested that **BlogPostsCell** requests that **BlogPost** return a summary, but what it means to render a summary is knowledge that only **BlogPost** contains.

 When you get into the flow of building your app it can be very easy to overlook testing functionality like this.
 Wasn't it Winston Churchill who said "a thorough test suite requires eternal vigilance"?
 Techniques like [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) were established to help combat this tendency—write the test first, watch it fail, then write the code to make the test pass so that you know every line of real code you write is backed by a test.
 What we're doing is affectionately known as [Development Driven Testing](https://medium.com/table-xi/development-driven-testing-673d3959dac2).
 You'll probably settle somewhere in the middle but one maxim is always true—some tests are better than no tests.